 On March 29, 1966, John L. Banks died when his C-130 crashed in Vietnam.
-John exemplified the achievement of Alpha's objectives: academic success, active participation in the fraternity and other organizations and a strong personal allegiance to his brothers.
+John exemplified the achievement of Alpha's objectives: academic success, active participation in the fraternity and other organizations and a strong personal allegiance to his Brothers.
 Following his death, the Alumni Association named the "John L. Banks Memorial Scholarship" in his honor.

-The Daryl B. Knodt Memorial Assistantship
+The Daryl B. Knodt Memorial Scholarship

 The Warren F. Orrick Memorial Scholarship